CopernicaMarketingSoftware/Documentation/Mailerq/4.3/mgmt-local.md

 ## Authentication

-The local email addresses are also used to decide whether authentication is required.
+The Local Email Addresses are also used to decide whether authentication is required.
 If you've set an SMTP login and password in the config file (or when a plugin handles authentication), MailerQ only accepts messages over secure and authenticated connections.
 Email messages that are sent